 Securing delivery process

 The next challenge is to ensure that the delivery workflow itself is secure and compliant.
 Teams must focus on security right from code check-in to code deployment, be it – multi-cloud, on-prem or hybrid deployment.
 Automating policies to ensure separation of duties in application administration and deployment approvals, maintaining access control to the cluster via secrets used by an application, etc., are other challenges related to software supply chain security.

 Managing security at scale

-Here’s how OpsMx has helped transform several companies to achieve some of these goals.
+Below are a few examples of how OpsMx has helped transform several companies to achieve their DevSecOps goals.

 A cohort of companies who experienced major benefits, including the ability to manage the substantial increases in pipelines, thereby scaling their systems and increasing the volume and velocity of releases.
 By reducing the human toil and eliminating manual errors through intelligent automation, these companies have significantly reduced verification and approval times.
 And now, as we’ve automated compliance and security, we can help increase software delivery performance further.
 This, in turn, results in faster discovery, detection, and remediation of security violations and vulnerabilities.

 A leading digital commerce player in Africa, Interswitch, was facing challenges with frequent innovation to provide sustainable payment solutions.
 Interswitch was instrumental in transforming Africa’s payment landscape but they were struggling with a number of problems.
 Some of them were-

 Interswitch migrated from monolithic software to microservices and containerized applications.
 Initially, their teams wrote numerous scripts using Jenkins and SSH plugins to automate deployments into multiple environments.
 Eventually, their pace of innovation increased and the non-standard deployment process (required for maintaining these scripts) made software deployments slow and complex.